 - Use the insights from the model to make business decisions and improve overall customer experience, thus increasing revenue and market share

 - Monitor and evaluate results and work on the feedback based on the results

-- Data scientists: Design data modeling and create algorithms and predictive models by performing detailed data analysis; communicate the same to stakeholders; develop new user stories from solutions
+- Data Scientist: These design data models and create algorithms for predictive models by performing detailed data analysis.
+They also communicate with stakeholders and develop new user stories from solutions.

-- Data analysts: Use tools and techniques to transform and manipulate huge data sets and find trends and patterns, and generate useful insights and conclusions leading to better business decisions
+- Data Analysts: These use tools and techniques to transform and manipulate huge data sets, find trends and patterns, and generate useful insights and conclusions, leading to better business decisions.

-- Data engineers: Get raw data from multiple sources, clean, sort, and process data and turn it into usable data for further analysis
+- Data Engineers: These get raw data from multiple sources, then clean, sort, and process data to make it usable for further analysis.

-- Data architects: Plan, design, create, manage the data architecture of an organization
+- Data architects: In this role, you need to plan, design, create, and manage the data architecture of an organization